Netflix reveals new timeline for its password-sharing crackdown

 Now, as it faces competition for streaming viewers from Disney+, Hulu, Peacock and Paramount+, Netflix is looking to make more money from its existing subscribers.

-The company expects some backlash once it requires sharers to pay up.
+The company expects some backlash and cancellations from users once it requires sharers to pay up.

-"This will not be a universally popular move, so there will be current members that are unhappy," co-CEO Greg Peters previously told investors.
+"Very much like a price increase, we see an initial cancel reaction, and then we build out of that both in terms of membership and revenue as borrowers sign-up for their own Netflix accounts and existing members purchase that extra member facility for folks who they want to share with," Peters told investors.

 That's what has happened every time Netflix has rolled out "paid sharing" in a country, the company said, citing a "cancel reaction" to the program in Canada, New Zealand, Spain and Portugal, when Netflix first started requiring password-sharers to pay more.